Airports in Copenhagen

 The biggest airport in Scandinavia, Copenhagen International Airport (commonly referred to as Kastrup or Kastrup Airport) is located on the island of Amager, five miles (8km) south of downtown Copenhagen.
 The facility sees 21 million passengers each year, of which more than 90 percent come on international flights.
 Despite the high volume of traffic, Copenhagen International Airport is an efficient facility with plenty to see and do inside.
 Excellent restaurants serving international cuisine and a number of good duty-free and luxury brand shops provide entertainment for adults, while play areas keep the little ones occupied.
 There are also hot showers and saunas in the airport's Transfer Hotels, which are a great way to relax between long flights.

 Copenhagen Airport is situated five miles (8km) southeast of Copenhagen city centre.

 Getting to the city

 Buses, trains and taxis provide transport to Copenhagen city centre.
-There are several local bus routes servicing the airport from the city centre which take approximately 45 minutes.
+There are several local bus routes servicing the airport from the city centre; the journey takes approximately 45 minutes.
 Train and metro tickets are available from the ticket office above the railway station in Terminal 3.
 The metro is serviced every few minutes during the day and every 15 minutes at night.
-Taxis can be hired from outside the arrival areas and the roughly DDK 250-300.
+Taxis can be hired from outside the arrival areas and cost roughly DKK 250-300.
 Fares can be paid by credit card.